EnzoSeason/study-notes/aws/essential/compute.md

 | An EC2 instance with the ECS Agent installed and configured | container instance    | worker node |
 | ECS Container                                               | task                  | pod         |
 | technology                                                  | AWS native technology | Kubernetes  |

+## Serverless

+Every definition of serverless mentions four aspects.

+- No servers to provision or manage.

+- Scales with usage.

+- You never pay for idle resources.

+- Availability and fault tolerance are built-in.

+With serverless, spend time on the things that differentiate your application, rather than spending time on ensuring availability, scaling, and managing servers.

+AWS has several serverless compute options, including AWS Fargate and AWS Lambda.

+### AWS Fargate

+AWS Fargate is a purpose-built serverless compute engine for **containers**.
+Fargate scales and manages the infrastructure.

+### AWS Lambda

+AWS Lambda lets you run code **without provisioning or managing servers or containers**.

+There are three primary components of a Lambda function:

+- trigger

+  Triggers describe when the Lambda function should run.

+- code

+  The code is source code, that describes what the Lambda function should run.

+- configuration

+  The configuration of a Lambda function consists of information that describes how the function should run.

+You pay only for what you use.
+You are charged for the number of times your code is triggered (requests) and for the time your code executes, rounded up to the nearest 1ms (duration).
+With this pricing, it can be very cost effective to run functions whose execution time is very low, such as functions with durations under 100ms or low latency APIs.